skupperproject/skupper-website/input/docs/operator/index.md

 ---
 # Using the Skupper Operator on Kubernetes

-The {SkupperOperatorName} creates and manages Skupper sites in Kubernetes.
+The Skupper operator creates and manages Skupper sites in Kubernetes.

 You can install the Operator as described in [Installing the Operator using the CLI](#installing-the-operator-using-the-cli).